Kentucky Law for Court Ordered Drug Rehab and Mental Health Assessment & Treatment CarePlanPro

 - Oldham KY

-Kentucky State Law provides for a variety of court ordered involuntary assessment, commitment, and treatment solutions for substance abuse and mental health disorders on both an inpatient and outpatient basis.
+Kentucky Law for court ordered drug rehab and involuntary assessment, commitment, and treatment for mental health disorders on both an inpatient and outpatient basis. .
 Casey’s Law Kentucky is an example of an order to initiate an involuntary substance abuse assessment in the State of Kentucky.

 Casey’s Law Kentucky